-Share your activities: You can connect with friends to follow each other's activities or post links to your activities on your favorite social networking sites.
+Share your activities: You can connect with friends to follow each other's activities or share links to your activities.

 Manage your settings: You can customize your watch and user settings on your Garmin Connect account.

 Using the Garmin Connect App